Flag of Mexico: Regulations for use

 The image of the flag is protected under law.
 A special permit is needed to broadcast its image.
-In February 2010, MTV Mexico controversially canceled a much-publicized broadcast of an episode of South Park, called "Pinewood Derby", featuring the flag, because it claimed that the permit had not been issued.
+In February 2010, MTV Mexico was forced to delay the premiere of the "Pinewood Derby" episode of South Park (which featured exaggerated portrayals of multiple world leaders, including then-Mexican president Felipe Calderón) as it did not receive clearance before airtime (it aired two months later when the permit was eventually issued).